-Man sentenced for sending white powder to feds
+Massachusetts man sentenced for sending white powder to feds

 He also sent packages containing white powder to the Springfield offices of the FBI and the Social Security Administration, authorities said.
 The powder turned out to be nonhazardous.

-The packages contained a piece of white-lined paper with a hand-drawn logo that appeared to combine the anarchist symbol - a capital A inside a circle - and the symbol for the Islamic State group, prosecutors said.
+The packages contained a piece of white-lined paper with a hand-drawn logo that appeared to combine the anarchist symbol - a capital A inside a circle - and the symbol for the ISIS terrorist organization., prosecutors said.

 Johnson’s public defender said in a sentencing memo that her client’s conduct was nonviolent and he has longstanding mental health issues, which imprisonment would likely make worse.